cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - The `sourceChannel` identifies the channel end on the sending chain.
 - The `destPort` identifies the port on the receiving chain.
 - The `destChannel` identifies the channel end on the receiving chain.
-- The `data` is an opaque value which can be defined by the application logic of the associated modules.
+- The `data` is an opaque array of data values which can be defined by the application logic of the associated modules.
+When multiple values are passed-in the system will handle the packet as a multi-data packet.

 Note that a `Packet` is never directly serialised.
 Rather it is an intermediary structure used in certain function calls that may need to be created or processed by modules calling the IBC handler.